 comScore, the numbers bear out my anecdote.
 In Canada, only one in five smartphone subscribers use the Blackberry platform.
 Google's ( GOOG) Android and Apple's ( AAPL) iOS combine for 75% of the Canadian market at 40% and 35%, respectively.

 Canada is not a throwaway market.
 In the same report, comScore shows that Canadians lead the way in terms of uptake and engagement metrics across platforms:

+- The number of Canadian smartphone subscribers increased by 17% in 2012.
+Thirty-seven percent of Canadian smartphone subs watch TV and/or video on their device; up 21 percentage points year-over-year.
 Canadians spend more than 41 hours online on the desktop each month; that's second worldwide.
 They lead the world in terms of number of pageviews and visits per visitor.